Microsoft Entourage

-Microsoft Entourage is a discontinued e-mail client and personal information manager that was developed by Microsoft for Mac OS 8.5 and later.
+Microsoft Entourage is a discontinued email client and personal information manager that was developed by Microsoft for Mac OS 8.5 and later.
 Microsoft first released Entourage in October 2000 as part of the Microsoft Office 2001 office suite; Office 98, the previous version of Microsoft Office for the classic Mac OS included Outlook Express 5.
 The last version was Entourage: Mac 2008, part of Microsoft Office 2008 for Mac, released on January 15, 2008.
 Entourage was replaced by Outlook for Macintosh in Microsoft Office for Mac 2011, released on October 26, 2010.